 Not everyone in the wrestling industry gets along.
 Not by a long shot!
-When there’s a cocktail of long hours on the road, mixed in with time away from your families, a stark contrast of backgrounds, personalities (and testosterone levels!)- this is sure to bring the best and worst out of people.
-Take for instance the not oft discussed hatred between Bobby Heenan and Ultimate Warrior.
+When there’s a cocktail of long hours on the road, mixed in with time away from families, a stark contrast of backgrounds, personalities, and testosterone levels, it has a way of bringing out the best and worst out of people.
+Take, for instance, the not oft-discussed hatred between Bobby Heenan and Ultimate Warrior.

-BOBBY HEENAN on Ultimate Warrior: “I don’t like Ultimate Warrior.
-He looked good but it stopped there.
-Once the bell rang, it was over.”
+BOBBY HEENAN on the Ultimate Warrior: "I don’t like Ultimate Warrior.
+He looked good, but it stopped there.
+Once the bell rang, it was over."

 ‘Because I never know where I’m gonna be…’

-ULTIMATE WARRIOR on Bobby Heenan: “Bobby Heenan is a two-faced bastard!”
+ULTIMATE WARRIOR on Bobby Heenan: "Bobby Heenan is a two-faced b***ard!"

-“Bobby Heenan is just a two-faced bastard!
+"Bobby Heenan is just a two-faced b***ard!
 Always has been in the business…

 He should’ve said something to somebody if he had a problem with it…I mean, I never went out to the ring to try and hurt anybody or anything like that.